avin99/DOM-Pig-game/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

 .
-.
-A fun game that you'll enjoy!
+- A fun game that you'll enjoy!!